NeoRoo

 User Testing

 With the help of a researcher, I conducted a cognitive walkthrough with 9 participants in 2 sets.
 The group included a diverse set of participants from pediatrics, and biomedical departments.
-As there were ethical regulations needed to test the app overseas with real users, I chose cognitive walkthrough approach to quickly get feedback on the complexity and learnability of the user interface.
+As there were ethical regulations needed to test the app overseas with real users, I chose a cognitive walkthrough approach to quickly get feedback on the complexity and learnability of the user interface until we have the deployable prototype.
 Overall, 90% of the tasks were completed effortlessly.
-The app is developed and usability sessions with real users are being planned to conduct on the deployed app.
+The app is now developed and usability sessions with real users are being planned to be conducted on the deployed app.

 In the deployed app, we plan to measure the below metrics